Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 1 Desember 2024 22.24.51 UTC
+- WIB: Minggu, 1 Desember 2024 23.30.07 UTC
-- WITA: Minggu, 1 Desember 2024 23.24.51 UTC
+- WITA: Senin, 2 Desember 2024 00.30.07 UTC
-- WIT: Senin, 2 Desember 2024 00.24.51 UTC
+- WIT: Senin, 2 Desember 2024 01.30.07 UTC

 Kutipan Inspiratif:
-"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."
+"Worry about your character, not your reputation.
+Your character is who you are, your reputation is who people think you are."

-Kategori: nature
+Kategori: inspirational